amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/limits.md

  Identify and Group Identify calls do **NOT** count against total event volume.
 {{/partial:admonition}}

 Customers who exceed these limits may be subject to overage fees.
-If you're close to exceeding this limit, Amplitude alerts you via email and through in-product notifications.
-Email alerts automatically go out to users in an Admin role when you reach certain percentages of your limit (80%, 90%, 100%, and 110% for paid plans).
+If you're close to exceeding this limit, Amplitude alerts you through email and in-product notifications.
+Email alerts automatically go out to users with the Admin role when you reach certain percentages of your limit (80%, 90%, 100%, and 110% for paid plans).

 If you're a non-paying customer and you exceed your monthly limit three times, Amplitude **blocks your account**.
 With a blocked account, you can't access any charts and dashboards, but you can still use certain administrative functions, like the User API, to meet compliance obligations.
 Amplitude continues to ingest data **up to your limit**; however, Amplitude **doesn't ingest** any data beyond your limit.
 If you continue to exceed your monthly limit without upgrading to a paid plan, Amplitude **deletes your account** six months after the initial block.